bytedance/g3/README.md

 ## About

-This is the project we used to build enterprise-oriented generic proxy solutions, including but not limited to proxy / reverse proxy (WIP) / load balancer (TBD) / nat traversal (TBD).
+This is the project we used to build enterprise-oriented generic proxy solutions, including but not limited to proxy / reverse proxy (WIP) / load balancer (TBD) / NAT traversal (WIP).

 ## Applications